Lloyd's Coffee House

+History

-It was opened by Edward Lloyd (c.
-1648 – 15 February 1713) on Tower Street in 1686.
-The establishment was a popular place for sailors, merchants and shipowners, and Lloyd catered to them by providing reliable shipping news.
-The shipping industry community frequented the place to discuss maritime insurance, shipbroking and foreign trade.
-The dealings that took place led to the establishment of the insurance market Lloyd's of London, Lloyd's Register and several related shipping and insurance businesses.
+In 1686, the coffee house was opened by Edward Lloyd (c.
+1648 – 15 February 1713) on Tower Street.
+It was a popular place for sailors, merchants and shipowners, and Lloyd catered to them by providing reliable shipping news.
+The shipping industry community frequented Lloyd's to discuss maritime insurance, shipbroking and foreign trade.
+The dealings that took place led to the establishment of the insurance market Lloyd's of London, Lloyd's Register, Lloyd's List, and several related shipping and insurance businesses.

-The coffee shop relocated to Lombard Street in December 1691.
+In December 1691, the coffee shop relocated to Lombard Street.
 Lloyd had a pulpit installed in the new premises, from which maritime auction prices and shipping news were announced.
-Candle auctions were held in the establishment, with lots frequently involving ships and shipping.
+Candle auctions were held in Lloyd's, with lots frequently involving ships and shipping.
 From 1696–1697 Lloyd also experimented with publishing a newspaper, Lloyd's News, reporting on shipping schedules and insurance agreements reached in the coffee house.

 In 1713, the year of Edward Lloyd's death, he modified his will to assign the lease of the coffee house to his head waiter, William Newton, who then married one of Lloyd's daughters, Handy.
-Newton died the following year and Handy subsequently married Samuel Sheppard.
-She died in 1720 and Sheppard died in 1727, leaving the coffee house to his sister Elizabeth and her husband, Thomas Jemson.
+Newton died the following year and Handy married Samuel Sheppard.
+She died in 1720.
+Sheppard died in 1727, leaving the coffee house to his sister Elizabeth and her husband, Thomas Jemson.
 Jemson founded the Lloyd's List newspaper in 1734, similar to the previous Lloyd's News.
 Merchants continued to discuss insurance matters there until 1774, when the participating members of the insurance arrangement formed a committee and moved to the Royal Exchange on Cornhill as the Society of Lloyd's.

+During the early years of Lloyd's existence, prior to it becoming a centre for insurance, The London Gazette published runaway advertisements about fugitive Black servants which listed the coffeehouse as the place they should be returned.
+Between 1640 and the early 19th century, British traders transported approximately 3.2 million African slaves to the Americas, with Lloyd's being "the global centre for insuring that industry".
+Following the 2020 George Floyd protests in the United Kingdom, Lloyd's has stated that it is "deeply sorry for the Lloyd’s market’s participation in the transatlantic slave trade.
+It is part of our shared history that caused enormous suffering and continues to have a negative impact on Black and ethnically diverse communities today."

 Traces of the coffee house

-The 17th century original shop frontage of Lloyd's Coffee House is owned by Lloyd's of London and in 2011 was temporarily re-erected on display at the National Maritime Museum.
-A blue plaque in Lombard Street commemorates the coffee house's second location (now occupied at ground level by Sainsbury's supermarket).
+The 17th century original shop frontage of Lloyd's Coffee House is owned by Lloyd's of London.
+In 2011, it was temporarily re-erected on display at the National Maritime Museum.
+A blue plaque in Lombard Street commemorates the coffee house's second location, now occupied at ground level by Sainsbury's supermarket.
 It was fictionalized in the 1936 film Lloyd's of London.